Engineering Insights

 ⚠️ This post is an early draft; expect updates.

-The primary mission of Air Traffic Management (ATM) systems is to guarantee safe separation between aircraft.
-As the European airspace becomes more congested and interconnected, and traffic volumes continue to rise, ATM systems face growing pressure to safely manage flights while responding in real time to thousands of concurrent events with minimal latency.
+The primary objective of Air Traffic Management (ATM) systems is to guarantee separation between aircraft.
+As the European airspace becomes more congested and traffic volumes continue to rise, ATM systems face growing pressure to safely manage operational data while responding in real time to thousands of concurrent events with minimal latency.
 Because a loss of separation can result in serious hazards, ATM systems fall squarely within the safety-critical systems domain.

-This is the first post in a series exploring software engineering best practices for implementing safety-critical ATM systems.
-It introduces the general concepts behind safe programming languages, while subsequent posts will examine specific languages such as C/C++, Ada, and Rust.
-The intended audience includes:
+This post is the first in a series exploring software engineering best practices for implementing safety-critical ATM systems.
+It introduces the general concepts behind safe programming languages, while subsequent posts will examine specific languages such as C++, Ada, and Rust.
+The intended audience for this post includes:

 • Software engineers seeking a deeper understanding of safety-critical ATM systems.

-In the ATM environment outlined in the previous section, the choice of the programming language is not merely a technical decision — it is central to building resilient, mission-critical, and safety-critical ATM systems.
-In other words, while programming language selection often provokes strong opinions — sometimes bordering on religious wars — in the context of ATM systems it must be guided first and foremost by safety considerations.
+languages for implementing the various sub-systems is not merely a technical decision — it is central to building resilient, mission-critical, and safety-critical ATM systems.
+In other words, while programming language selection often provokes strong opinions — sometimes bordering on religious wars — In the context of ATM systems, it must be guided first and foremost by safety considerations.

-Before diving further into programming languages, it is worthwile clarifying the distinction between mission-critical and safety-critical systems:
+Before diving further into programming languages, it is worthwhile clarifying the distinction between mission-critical and safety-critical systems:

 • Mission-critical systems are those whose failure would prevent an organization from achieving its essential objectives.
 Downtime or errors may cause severe disruption or financial loss, but there is no immediate danger to human life.
 In the ATM domain, a Flight Data Processing (FDP) system is a good example of a mission-critical system.
 Its failure will cause severe operational disruptions, but it does not directly endanger human life